-Stock futures mixed Walmart, Home Depot take spotlight
+Dow drops as Home Depot falls, Tesla up on S&P inclusion

 |S&P 500

+Home Depot shares were weaker by nearly 3% despite a solid quarter after the home improvement chain noted expenses would rise by $1 billion as it works to bring on more employees.

-Dow member Walmart reported strong results, beating expectations as e-commerce sales jumped 79%.
-Shares moved higher in the pre-market.
+Walmart reported strong results, beating expectations as e-commerce sales jumped 79%.
+Shares were off less than 1%.

 WALMART SEES CORONAVIRUS BOOST